saeenppatil/trivia/README.md

 - ### `POST /api/trivia/:sessionId/:categoryId/:score`

-- To store the highest scores for users based on category and makes the experience more interactive.
+- Database: To store the highest scores for users based on category and makes the experience more interactive.

  ---